andykee/andykee.com/content/setting-up-osx-for-python-development.md

 Here's what we're left with:
 when not in a virtualenv

-    $ python <script> will run a script in python 2
+    python <script> will run a script in python 2 python3 <script> will run a script in python 3

-    $ python3 <script> will run a script in python 3 pip and pip3 work the same way
+pip and pip3 work the same way

-when inside a virtualenv, just call python <script> and whatever version used to make the virtualenv will be used.
+when inside a virtualenv, just call `python <script>` and whatever version used to make the virtualenv will be used.

-When making new virtualenvs, mkvirtualenv -p python3 <name> for python 3.x virtual env
+When making new virtualenvs, `mkvirtualenv -p python3 <name>` for python 3.x virtual env